vinhhungle/webpack-dev-starter/README.md

 # A simple webpack starter project using ES6 and SASS.

-This branch uses Angular 1.x. and Angular UI Router
+This branch uses Angular 1.x. and Angular UI Router and Redux.

 # Getting Started